PrecisionMechatronicsLab/PneuSoRD/README.md

 # PneuSoRD Driver and Shield
 The PneuSoRD can be replicated via the PCB_PneuSoRD files for use with the myRIO.
 An optional Arduino Due shield can also be made to adapt the PneuSoRD to an Arduino Due mirco controller.

-TODO Add more information regarding build
-Cost per unit for 20 units \~$160 https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/PCB_PneuSoRD/PCB_IC/PneuSoRD-BOM.xlsx
+TODO Add more information regarding build - brief summary of costs Cost per unit for 20 units \~$160

+TODO Check these docs
+https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/PCB_PneuSoRD/PCB_IC/PneuSoRD-BOM.xlsx
 https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/PCB_DueAdapter/PCB_DueAdapterL2/Due-BOM.xlsx

 # Pnuematic Overview

+TODO Try and add set size white boxes around the images
 ## Pump/Compressor
 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/pneumaticdiagrams-pump.png" alt="Air compressor with reservoir and pressure sensor" width="300">